Poet | Writing Facilitator

 Embodied Poetry Workshops:

-A lifelong teaching artist and former dancer, Dobreer brings movement, contemplative practice, human development, peace studies, visual craft, and an enduring love for words to her workshops and mentees.
-She migrated to poetry through an early professional life in live theatre and improvisation and a thirty year practice in Contact Improvisation.
+A lifelong teaching artist and former dancer, Dobreer brings movement, contemplative practice, human development, peace studies, visual craft, and an enduring love of words to her workshops and mentees.
+She migrated to poetry through an early professional life in live theatre and a thirty year practice in Neo-Modern Dance and Contact Improvisation.

-On becoming a parent in 1987, Peggy trained and taught ten years in the Mysteries Program for Human Development at Crossroads School for Arts and Sciences.
-She co-authored 64 Ways To Practice Nonviolence, a peace studies curriculum aligned with Language Arts Standards; earned certificates in Prime of Life Yoga and Sanskrit Stiudies in India; and studied poetry with Brendan Constantine at LMU and James Ragan at Charles University in Prague.
+Dobreer taught ten years in the Mysteries Program for Human Development at Crossroads School.
+She co-authored 64 Ways To Practice Nonviolence, a peace studies curriculum aligned with Language Arts Standards; earned certificates in Prime of Life Yoga and Sanskrit Studies in India; and studied poetry with Brendan Constantine at LMU and James Ragan at Charles University in Prague.

-In 2015, Peggy had the good fortune of serving as a Program Director for A Room of Her Own Foundation, AROHO2015 Retreat, at Ghost Ranch in New Mexico.
-There she introduced and explored Somatic Writing Practices which have become the foundation of Embodied Poetry and Slumber Write Workshops and her daily Slow Lightning: Meditation and Writing Jump Start.
+In 2015, Peggy served as a Program Director for A Room of Her Own Foundation, AROHO2015 Women's Writing Retreat, at Ghost Ranch in New Mexico, where she introduced and explored Somatic Writing Practices which have become the foundation of Embodied Poetry Workshops, Slumber Write Marathons and her daily Slow Lightning: Meditation and Writing Practice online.

 Click above to hear Interview with Lois P. Jones on KPFK.